-CCOB = Capital conservation buffer; CCyB = Countercyclical capital buffer; SIIB = Systemically important institutions buffer Source: Company reports might come under pressure due to the persistently ultralow interest-rate environment and potentially higher provisioning requirements because of tail risks related to the coronavirus crisis.
+CCoB = Capital conservation buffer; CCyB = Countercyclical capital buffer; SIIB = Systemically important institutions buffer Source: Moody's Investors Service and company filings

-Above-average profitability and efficiency metrics persisted despite a difficult market environment
+Above-average profitability and efficiency metrics

 BCV's baa2 assigned Profitability score, in line with the initial score, reflects the bank's stronger profitability than that of its regional banking peers in Switzerland and the stability of its earnings in recent years.
-However, in the next few years, the bank's profitability

-In H1 2021, BCV generated a Moody's-adjusted return on assets of 0.6%, which continues to provide the bank with a substantial buffer against losses arising from adverse developments.
-During recent years, the bank has been able to post remarkably stable earnings, with BCV having been able to offset pressure on interest income with lower funding costs, while its net fee and commission income, as well as its trading income, contributed to the stable results, too.
-In 2020 and H1 2021, the bank's return on assets were slightly weaker than in the past few years, reflecting balance sheet inflation, but also lower earnings.
-Furtermore, in the medium-term future, we expect earnings generation capacity to remain somewhat subdued since the bank might not be able to substantially lower funding costs further, while asset-margin pressures are likely to continue.
-In addition, defaults among corporate customers could still result in higher provisioning requirements than seen in recent years.
-Nonetheless, we would expect the bank to continue generate a return on assets above 0.5%, commensurate with our assigned baa2 Profitability score.
+In 2021, BCV generated a Moody's-adjusted return on assets of 0.7%, which continues to provide the bank with a substantial buffer against losses arising from adverse developments.
+During recent years, the bank has been able to post remarkably stable earnings, offsetting pressure on interest margins with lower funding costs and increased loan volumes, while its net fee and commission income, as well as its trading income, contributed to the stable results, too.
+In the medium-term future, we expect the bank's earnings generation capacity to remain broadly stable, reflecting a bottoming out of interest margins due to higher market rates, as well as continued loan growth, which will mostly compensate for somewhat weaker net fee and commission income and potentially higher provisioning requirements than those seen in recent years.
+Hence, we would expect the bank to continue generating a return on assets above 0.5%, commensurate with our assigned baa2 Profitability score.

-BCV's Moody's-adjusted net income under Swiss GAAP improved to CHF173 million in H1 2021, from CHF158 million in the corresponding 2020 period.
-The stronger result was partially driven by CHF15 million lower loan loss charges and other provisions, as well as a CHF2 million higher result from equity participations.
-On a pre-provision basis, BCV's result has also improved because of a CHF17 million increase in net fee and commission income to CHF174 million, offsetting a CHF5 million decline in net interest income to CHF237 million, while trading and other revenues, as well as operating costs remained broadly stable at CHF90 million and CHF293 million, respectively.
-As a result, BCV's cost-income-ratio, according to our definition, reached 58.7% in H1 2021, which compares favourably with that of its peers.
+BCV's Moody's-adjusted net income under Swiss GAAP improved to CHF368 million in 2021, from CHF327 million in 2020.
+The stronger result was partially driven by CHF13 million lower loan loss charges and other provisions, partially offset by a CHF1 million lower result from equity participations.
+On a pre-provision basis, BCV's result has also improved because of a CHF47 million acceleration in net fee and commission income to CHF357 million, reflecting buoyant markets and higher trade finance revenues, as well as a CHF9 million increase in trading and other income to CHF174 million.
+This more than offset a CHF2 million decline in net interest income to CHF473 million rise in operating expenses to CHF577 million.
+As a result, BCV's cost-incomeratio, according to our definition, reached 57% in 2021 (2020: 59%), which compares favourably with that of its peers.

-Exhibit 7 BCV displays a relatively diverse earnings split
+BCV displays a relatively diverse earnings split